krishnanlab/txt2onto2.0/README.md

     - `disease_model_stats.csv`: full list of provided disease models
     - `tissue_model_stats.csv`: full list of provided tissue models
   - Demo files included in section [Making prediction using provided models](#making-prediction-using-provided-models)
-    - `clinicaltrials_ID.tsv`: Study ID from ClinicalTrial
+    - `clinicaltrials_ID.tsv`: Study ID from ClinicalTrials
     - `clinicaltrials_desc.tsv`: Corresponding unprocessed descriptions
     - `clinicaltrials_desc_processed.tsv`: Processed text
-    - `clinicaltrials_desc_embedding.npz`: Word embeddings for every words in processed text
+    - `clinicaltrials_desc_embedding.npz`: Word embeddings for every word in the processed text
   - Data from manuscript.
-Some of them also included in demo showed above
+Some of them are also included in the demo outlined above
     - Disease classification
       - `disease_ID.tsv`: Study ID from GEO
       - `disease_desc.tsv`: Corresponding unprocessed descriptions for studies
       - `disease_desc_processed.tsv`: Processed text for studies
-      - `disease_desc_embedding.npz`: Word embeddings for every words in processed text
+      - `disease_desc_embedding.npz`: Word embeddings for every word in processed text
       - `disease_labels.csv.gz`: Curated gold standard matrix for diseases, labels have been propagated to general terms
-      - `MONDO_0004981__train_input.tsv`: Prepared input file to train model for atrial fibrillation (MONDO:0004981) prediction
+      - `MONDO_0004981__train_input.tsv`: Prepared input file to train a model for atrial fibrillation (MONDO:0004981) prediction
     - Tissue classification
       - `tissue_ID.tsv`: Sample ID (the first column) and study ID (the second column) from GEO
       - `tissue_desc.tsv`: Corresponding unprocessed descriptions for samples
       - `tissue_desc_processed.tsv`: Processed text for samples
-      - `tissue_desc_embedding.npz`: Word embeddings for every words in processed text
+      - `tissue_desc_embedding.npz`: Word embeddings for every word in the processed text
       - `tissue_labels.csv.gz`: Curated gold standard matrix for tissues, labels have been propagated to general terms
-      - `UBERON_0019319__train_input.tsv`: Prepared input file to train model for exocrine gland of integumental system (UBERON:0019319).
-We did not showcase the example in the demo above, but we included in `src/demo.sh` users can check commands showed there to train a tissue classification model.
+      - `UBERON_0019319__train_input.tsv`: Prepared input file to train a model for exocrine gland of integumental system (UBERON:0019319).
+We did not showcase the example in the demo above, but we included it in `src/demo.sh` so users can check the commands shown there to train a tissue classification model.
     - `results`: Files generated from the demo
       - `MONDO_0004981__model.pkl`: Trained model for atrial fibrillation (MONDO:0004981) prediction
-      - `MONDO_0004981__preds.csv`: Atrial fibrillation (MONDO:0004981) prediction on Clinicaltrials studies
+      - `MONDO_0004981__preds.csv`: Atrial fibrillation (MONDO:0004981) prediction on ClinicalTrials studies
       - `UBERON_0019319__model.pkl`: Trained model for exocrine gland of integumental system (UBERON:0019319)
     - `src`: Scripts for *txt2onto 2.0*
-      - `demo.sh`: Demo script for using provided model for predictions and training a new model
+      - `demo.sh`: Demo script for using the provided model for predictions and training a new model
       - `embedding_lookup_table.py`: Script to generate word embedding matrix
       - `preprocess.py`: Script to preprocess text
       - `input.py`: Script to prepare input for training
       - `train.py`: Script to train models using prepared input
       - `predict.py`: Script to predict labels
-      - `tfidf_calculator.py`: Modules use to calculate TF-IDF
+      - `tfidf_calculator.py`: Modules used to calculate TF-IDF
       - `model_builder.py`: Modules used to build classification models

 # Additional Information